 A recent study found that among Mexican-American children, diabetes rates tended to go up the more they embraced a typical U.S. lifestyle.
 Researchers think it could be possible because more Americanized children may eat fast food more often and get less exercise.

 Your genes.
 For all the differences across races and ethnicities, most research has found that genes play a relatively small role in diabetes risks.
 The same habits and conditions that raise your odds apply to everyone, no matter your background.

 No matter who you are, you can take steps to prevent or lower your chances of diabetes:

-- Exercise regularly -- at least 30 minutes of moderate workouts on 5 days a week.
+- Exercise regularly -- at least 30 minutes of moderate workouts 5 days a week.

 - Watch what you eat.
 Cut sugar, saturated fats, and salt.
-Add leafy green veggies, whole grains, and salmon and other foods high in omega-3 fatty acids.
+Add leafy green veggies, whole grains, salmon, and other foods high in omega-3 fatty acids.

 - Keep your weight in a healthy range.

 - Check out cooking classes, health education, or support programs to build good habits.